 NORTH SEA & WEST OF SCOTLAND SAITHE

-THE MSC CERTIFICATION COVERS THE CLIENT FLEET FISHING BY TRAWL OR SEINE NET IN THE NORTH SEA (ICES SUB AREA IVA & IVB) AND WEST OF SCOTLAND (ICES AREA VI).
+THE MSC CERTIFICATION COVERS THE CLIENT FLEET FISHING BY TRAWL OR SEINE NET IN THE Northeast Atlantic (FAO Area 27).

 FUTURE ANNOUNCEMENTS AND